 As a Canadian, and as readers of this blog may know, I have a weakness for all things Scottish.
 Mind you, I’ve never worn a kilt in my life, have never tried to play the bagpipes, or eaten real haggis (only had the store-bought version at Presbyterian Church Robbie Burns dinners).
 And I have found it a bit ironic that modern-day Canadian Presbyterians would be celebrating that romantic poet at all, considering his very loose, un-Calvinistic views and lifestyle.
 But this is the twenty-first century after all, the secular, multicultural Canadian world of today, where the serious issues that characterized and divided the Scots during their formative years are for most people, even Presbyterians, incomprehensible and all but forgotten.

-So, over the past month I reacquainted myself with the numerous facts of Scottish life and history, being impressed yet again with the extensive impact these particular people have had on the whole world, and especially on Canada.
-I spent much of my youth and some of my adult life in southwestern Ontario, where the local histories, place names, and family connections are drenched in Scottishness.
-Moreover, the whole idea of Canada can hardly be understood without the presence of various MacKenzies, MacDonalds, Frasers, MacTavishes, Galbraiths, Camerons, McPhails, Grahams, Campbells, McCallums, MacLeods, Murrays, and so many other similar names.
+So, over the past month I reacquainted myself with various books of Scottish life and history, being impressed yet again with the extensive impact these particular people have had on the whole world, and especially on Canada.
+The whole idea of Canada can hardly be understood without the presence of various MacKenzies, MacDonalds, Frasers, MacTavishes, Galbraiths, Camerons, McPhails, Grahams, Campbells, McCallums, MacLeods, Murrays, and so many other similar names.

 The place of great importance held by Scottish explorers and missionaries, politicians and statesmen, writers and musicians, manufacturers and traders cannot be easily denied.
 And, as pointed out in some of the books, much modern science, medicine, engineering, and philosophy originated in the universities of Glasgow, Aberdeen, and Edinburgh during a period known as the Scottish Enlightenment.
 So much has flowered from the ancient stock of old Caledonia’s highlands and lowlands.